Penetration Testing Insurance

 What other types of insurance should penetration testers carry?

-Owners of penetration testing firms and other security testing businesses should consider several other types of insurance as part of a robust risk management plan.
+Owners of penetration testing firms and other security testing businesses should consider additional types of insurance as part of a robust risk management plan.
 That includes:

 If you have questions or need help finding the right insurance solutions for your risks, chat with a licensed agent today.